labdesk-lims/labdesk.fe/README.md

 # Introduction
-LABDESK.FE is the oasis script for LABDESK LIMS.
-The script encompasses all code neccessary to setup the Microsoft Access Frontend including eg. forms, queries and modules.
+LABDESK.FE is the frontend source code for LABDESK LIMS.
+The source encompasses all code neccessary to setup the Microsoft Access Frontend including eg. forms, queries and modules.

 # Requirements
-The script is exported from Microsoft Access by using the plugin OASIS from DEV2DEV (https://dev2dev.de/).
+The script is exported from Microsoft Access by the module svm which is included in this repository.

 # Licence
 LABDESK LIMS and its components are proprietary software.
 Further information is available at: https://labdesk.net/licence/